 Last stand at Hudai Pass

-Achim has created a solo game where you play a fighting monk facing off agains a deamon.
+Achim has created a solo game where you play a fighting monk facing off agains a daemon.
 The cards represent different moves for attack and defence at your disposal.
-The deamon is constructed with three special powers selected from the six symbols in the game, so a great number of different deamons can be constructed to provide variation.
+The daemon is constructed with three special powers selected from the six symbols in the game, so a great number of different daemons can be constructed to provide variation.

 Gianni has created a two player abstract game where the board is a single line of tiles.
 You place your cubes somewhere on the track, and then try to move them back to your home base, capturing your opponents cubes as you go.